-You can give your child the proper dose of Motrin to help reduce inflammation until they receive emergency pediatric dental care.
+You can give your child the proper dose of Motrin to help reduce inflammation until they can see a children’s dentist for emergencies in Lincoln, NE.
 Usually, severe tooth pain in children is related to infection or injury, so your children’s dentist in Lincoln, NE may prescribe antibiotics or direct you to give them other pain medications if necessary.
 Usually, once the treatment has been rendered to your child their symptoms will resolve quickly.

 How can I get my child’s teeth to stop hurting?

 Gently brush and floss their teeth and have them rinse with an antimicrobial rinse.
 Give your child Motrin or apply clove oil and call your children’s emergency dentist in Lincoln, NE.

 What is the best medicine for a toothache?